lolandese/lolandese.github.com/index.md

 - sync your website with **social media**
 - build iframe content or interactive widgets

-### continue to maintain a project
+### continue to maintain your project
-An often encountered problem is that the ones that built a web application vanish after delivery.
+Often the ones that built a web application vanish after delivery.
 I can remain available on a convenient part-time remote basis.

 <span class="signs">✍</span> <a href="http://www.mousewheel.net/contact">Contact me</a><br />
 <span class="signs">☎</span> +20 100 89 51 369